-Well this is a very ancient disease.
+So this is a very ancient disease.
 And you do remember, don't you, back in chapter 4 and verse 27 that Jesus said, in another conversation in the synagogue, that there were many lepers in Israel in the time of Elisha.
 Leprosy was a very common problem in Israel, a very common problem.
-In fact, in the thirteenth chapter of Leviticus, which I'm not going to take you to or go into it, it's a very long chapter, I think there are almost 60 verses in it, you have very long and very careful prescriptions for diagnosing leprosy.
+In fact, in the 13th chapter of Leviticus — which I'm not going to take you to or go into it, it's a very long chapter, I think there are almost sixty verses in it — you have very long and very careful prescriptions for diagnosing leprosy.
 God put it in His law as a way to preserve His people.
-Outside of Leviticus chapter 13 there are a number of other places in the Old Testament in the law where God says Lepers have to be kept apart from other people because this is such a terribly disabling and disfiguring and deadly and contagious disease.
-And so, if you have the time you might want to read through the thirteenth chapter of Leviticus and you will note there the careful way in which a person was to be diagnosed by the priests.
+Outside of Leviticus chapter 13 there are a number of other places in the Old Testament in the law where God says lepers have to be kept apart from other people because this is such a terribly disabling and disfiguring and deadly and contagious disease.
+And so, if you have the time you might want to read through the 13th chapter of Leviticus and you will note there the careful way in which a person was to be diagnosed by the priests.
 Remember now, the priests were the officers of the theocracy.
-They were the senate and the congress and they were the governors and the mayors, they were the people who were the officials and at the inspections of people from the medical side to protect the society was to be done in front of the priests and prescriptions were given them in the thirteenth chapter of Leviticus as to how to conduct those kind of examinations.
-The worst situation, leprosy as we know it, Hansen's Disease, caused for the person to be stamped "unclean."
-In the forty-sixth verse of that chapter, Leviticus 13, this person shall remain unclean all the days in which he has the infection, he is unclean, he shall live alone, his dwelling shall be outside the camp.
+They were the senate and the congress and they were the governors and the mayors, they were the people who were the officials and the inspections of people from the medical side to protect the society was to be done in front of the priests and prescriptions were given them in the 13th chapter of Leviticus as to how to conduct those kind of examinations.
+The worst situation, leprosy as we know it, Hansen's disease, caused for the person to be stamped "unclean."
+In the 46th verse of that chapter, Leviticus 13, this person shall remain unclean all the days in which he has the infection.
+He is unclean.
+He shall live alone, his dwelling shall be outside the camp.
 Immediate, permanent isolation unless in some rare conditions the disease abated and disappeared and they could be introduced back into society.

 This is still a common disease.
-You'd be interested to know that in 1999 there were eight-hundred thousand new cases reported.
-One report is that there are four million reported cases in existence in the world, the actual figures are certainly double that because this disease attacks only about ten percent of the population who don't have immunities to fight it off and that ten percent of the world population is found in Third World countries, primarily in southeast Asia, the poor, poor countries.
+You'd be interested to know that in 1999 there were 800 thousand new cases reported.
+One report is that there are four million reported cases in existence in the world.
+The actual figures are certainly double that because this disease attacks only about ten percent of the population who don't have immunities to fight it off and that ten percent of the world population is found in Third World countries, primarily in Southeast Asia, the poor, poor countries.

 And you know what's really amazing?
-In Luke...in Leviticus 14 when somebody did have the disease abated, when somebody through whatever means was cured of the disease, there was a process by which the person could enter back into society.
+In Luke...
+In Leviticus 14 when somebody did have the disease abated, when somebody, through whatever means was cured of the disease, there was a process by which the person could enter back into society.
 They had to go back to the priest and it was an eight-day procedure that involved amazing rites of cleansing and sacrifice.
-And God through the machinations of all that ceremony that lasted eight days and all those sacrifices and all those purifications and blood was put on the right finger and the right ear of the individual, and all of that, all that was showing that as serious as the disease of leprosy was, a far more serious disease existed in the heart of man and that was sin.
+And God, through the machinations of all that ceremony that lasted eight days and all those sacrifices and all those purifications, and blood was put on the right finger and the right ear of the individual, and all of that, all that was showing that as serious as the disease of leprosy was, a far more serious disease existed in the heart of man and that was sin.
 All that whole ceremonial system, all those sacrifices for all the various reasons that they were prescribed in Leviticus were pictures of sin and the need for the cure of the heart.
-So even in the Old testament leprosy was a picture of sin.
-And there were times when God actually gave people leprosy, Naaman the Syrian, Uzziah, the king 2 Chronicles 26, Azariah.
+So even in the Old Testament leprosy was a picture of sin.
+And there were times when God actually gave people leprosy: Naaman the Assyrian; Uzziah, the king, 2 Chronicles 26; Azariah.
 And so, if you had leprosy not only did you have the most socially stigmatized disease possible, but you could also bear the stigma that maybe you had that disease because God had cursed you.

-This is a poor, sad, tragic man, all alone and the word is going all around the Galilee that there's a great Healer here and that He's healing various diseases.
+This is a poor, sad, tragic man, all alone and the word is going all around the Galilee that there's a great healer here and that He's healing various diseases.
 That's what it says back in verse 40.
 Anybody with anything is getting healed.
 And somehow the word was spreading from leper to leper to leper.
-So he came.
+And so he came.
 Let's learn a little bit about him.

 He was past his fear, he was past his shame.
 He was past his embarrassment.
 He was past his reservations.

 Thirdly, he came with urgency.
-Falling on his face he implored Him, it says, that's the word for begged.
+Falling on his face he implored Him, it says.
+That's the word for “begged.”
 He begged.
 Again this is irresistible to the heart of a compassionate Jesus, as we will see.
 This man is pleading for his life.
 He has endured this shame, this alienation, this isolation, this suffering, this disfigurement to its maximum point.
-Who know how many years?
+Who knows how many years?
 He's got nowhere else to turn.
 He is crying out.
 He is pleading.
 He is begging.

 And the sinner comes with faith.
 This is a beatitude attitude.
 This is what it means to be poor in spirit.
 This is what it means to be meek.
 This is what it means to hunger and thirst after righteousness.
 This man is a classic analogy to the penitent sinner.

-Jesus not only healed with a touch, we'll see that again, we see it in the seventh chapter of Luke, the thirteenth chapter, I think again in 18 and finally in chapter 22, and other places in the gospels where Jesus touched people...not just compassion but connection to make sure that people knew where the power was flowing from.
+Jesus not only healed with a touch, and we'll see that again, we see it in the 7th chapter of Luke, the 13th chapter, I think again in 18 and finally in chapter 22, and other places in the gospels where Jesus touched people; not just compassion but connection to make sure that people knew where the power was flowing from.
 And He also healed not only with a touch but with a word.
 "I am willing, be cleansed."
 That's all it took.
-"Be clean...be cleansed."
+"Be clean.”
+“Be cleansed."
 Sovereign love responded with sovereign power and He spoke that healing into reality.

-All your modern so-called healers, match that!
-Or be silent in the presence of the true Healer.
+All you modern so-called healers: Match that or be silent in the presence of the true Healer.

-"Pray" here is kind of a habit of Jesus.
+"Pray" here is a kind of a habit of Jesus.
 We find it all the way through the gospels.
-Luke features it...chapter 3, chapter 4, 6, 9, chapter 11.
+Luke features it, chapter 3 and chapter 4, 6, 9, chapter 11.
 He kept His connection with the Father.
 Astonishing power, tantamount to ending the AIDS epidemic by healing everybody who had the disease.
 That's what He did.
-Now could you imagine...people think, "Well, if the Lord would do that..boy, they tell us if you just...if the Lord would just come and heal everybody, everyone would believe."
+Now could you imagine...
+People think, "Well, if the Lord would do that, boy!”
+They tell us if you just...if the Lord would just come and heal everybody, everyone would believe."
 Really!
 He banished disease from the land of Israel and they killed Him.
 But some did believe and they came spiritually, like this man came, not to be healed of a disease but to be healed of sin.
 Salvation is so vividly illustrated here.
 The man had the worst human condition, wretched, disfiguring, incurable, dominating, isolating, deadly.
 He knew his condition.
 He knew there was only one person who could change it.
 He came desperately.
 He came reverently.
 He came urgently.
 He came humbly.
 He came trustingly.
-And the sincere heart was met by the compassionate Lord and grace and power exploded upon that man's life so that he was recreated.
+And the sincere heart was met by the compassionate Lord, and grace and power exploded upon that man's life so that he was recreated.
 And then he was called to obedience, and to witness.
 As I said, that's a pretty irresistible analogy of salvation, isn't it?
-The sinner is far more desperate than that who has a far more deadly disease than that, far more disfiguring.
+The sinner is far more desperate than that, he has a far more deadly disease than that, far more disfiguring.
 The Savior comes to save sinners.

 We thank You, our Father, that as sinners we have no rights, profound needs but no rights.
 We can lay no claim on You.
 We can demand nothing.
 But when we come desperate, reverent, falling on our faces with a humble urgency, crying out, "You are the only one who can cleanse me," when we come like that Your compassion, Your gracious power go immediately into action and we are created anew to obey You and to be a witness.
-Thank You, Lord, for doing that in so many lives, so many of us say, "Thank You, Thank You," and we praise You continually for this healing of our leprous souls.
-And we would pray for those for whom that healing has not happened because they have not come, poor in spirit, meek, broken, hungering and thirsting, desperate to You.
-O Father, how we pray that You would by Your Holy Spirit produce conviction and bring faith that will drive the sinner to Christ.
+Thank You, Lord, for doing that in so many lives.
+So many of us say, "Thank You, Thank You," and we praise You continually for this healing of our leprous souls.
+And we would pray for those for whom that healing has not happened because they have not come poor in spirit, meek, broken, hungering and thirsting, desperate, to You.
+Oh Father, how we pray that You would, by Your Holy Spirit, produce conviction and bring faith that will drive the sinner to Christ.
 We pray in His name.
 Amen.

 You may reproduce this Grace to You content for non-commercial purposes in accordance with Grace to You's Copyright Policy (http://www.gty.org/connect/copyright).